Holochain Upgrade 0.4 → 0.5

 AppBundleSource::Bundle removed

-Note: This only applies if you’re building a runtime or using Tryorama’s Conductor.prototype.installApp method.
+Note: This information is only relevant if you’re building a runtime or using Tryorama’s Conductor.prototype.installApp method, either directly or through a helper like scenario.addPlayersWithApps.
 The Bundle option (deprecated in 0.4.2) is now removed from AppBundleSource.
 If you need to pass bundle bytes to the admin API’s InstallApp endpoint, use AppBundleSource::Bytes (introduced in 0.4.2) and pass the bytes of an entire hApp bundle file instead.

 hc run-local-services replaced with kitsune2-bootstrap-srv